 - Streaming media stick

-Once you know what you want to display on your projector screen, think about how you will wire these up.
+Once you know what to display on your projector screen, think about how to wire these up.

 Most modern devices use HDMI to send pictures and sound, which is the easiest way to wire things together, and HDMI supports all the current video and audio formats you will need.